 You will receive one of two messages:

-The copy of the plan template was sent successfully.
+The copy was sent successfully.

 The email address entered was incorrect.